Telecommunications: Radio and television

-Thermionic valves
+Vacuum tubes

-The type of device known as a thermionic tube or thermionic valve uses thermionic emission of electrons from a heated cathode for a number of fundamental electronic functions such as signal amplification and current rectification.
+Vacuum tubes use thermionic emission of electrons from a heated cathode for a number of fundamental electronic functions such as signal amplification and current rectification.

 The simplest vacuum tube, the diode invented in 1904 by John Ambrose Fleming, contains only a heated electron-emitting cathode and an anode.
 Electrons can only flow in one direction through the device—from the cathode to the anode.
 Adding one or more control grids within the tube enables the current between the cathode and anode to be controlled by the voltage on the grid or grids.
 These devices became a key component of electronic circuits for the first half of the 20th century and were crucial to the development of radio, television, radar, sound recording and reproduction, long-distance telephone networks, and analogue and early digital computers.
 While some applications had used earlier technologies such as the spark gap transmitter for radio or mechanical computers for computing, it was the invention of the thermionic vacuum tube that made these technologies widespread and practical, leading to the creation of electronics.

+For most of the 20th century, televisions depended on a kind of vacuum tube — the cathode ray tube — invented by Karl Ferdinand Braun.
+The first version of such a television to show promise was produced by Philo Farnsworth and demonstrated to his family on 7 September 1927.
+After World War II, interrupted experiments resumed and television became an important home entertainment broadcast medium.

-In the 1940s, the invention of semiconductor devices made it possible to produce solid-state devices, which are smaller, cheaper, and more efficient, reliable, and durable than thermionic tubes.
-Starting in the mid-1960s, thermionic tubes were replaced with the transistor.
-Thermionic tubes still have some applications for certain high-frequency amplifiers.
+Also in the 1940s, the invention of semiconductor devices made it possible to produce solid-state devices, which are smaller, cheaper, and more efficient, reliable, and durable than vacuum tubes.
+Starting in the mid-1960s, vacuum tubes were replaced with the transistor.
+Vacuum tubes still have some applications for certain high-frequency amplifiers.

 Computer networks and the Internet

 On 11 September 1940, George Stibitz transmitted problems for his Complex Number Calculator in New York using a teletype and received the computed results back at Dartmouth College in New Hampshire.
 This configuration of a centralized computer (mainframe) with remote dumb terminals remained popular well into the 1970s.
-In the 1960s, researchers started to investigate packet switching, a technology that sends a message in portions to its destination asynchronously without passing it through a centralized mainframe.
+In the 1960s, Paul Baran and, independently, Donald Davies started to investigate packet switching, a technology that sends a message in portions to its destination asynchronously without passing it through a centralized mainframe.
 A four-node network emerged on 5 December 1969, constituting the beginnings of the ARPANET, which by 1981 had grown to 213 nodes.
 ARPANET eventually merged with other networks to form the Internet.
-While Internet development was a focus of the Internet Engineering Task Force (IETF) who published a series of Request for Comments documents, other networking advancements occurred in industrial laboratories, such as the local area network (LAN) developments of Ethernet (1983) and Token Ring (1984).
+While Internet development was a focus of the Internet Engineering Task Force (IETF) who published a series of Request for Comments documents, other networking advancements occurred in industrial laboratories, such as the local area network (LAN) developments of Ethernet (1983), Token Ring (1984) and Star network topology.